DallasMorningNews/ardbeg/README.md

         - If Ardbeg finds a directory called static files, it is moved to the `staticPath` directory, _unless that directory is not empty._

 - **content/** - A flat directory of content html pages to render with templates.
 Alternatively you may use the `index.html` in the root of the project.
 Content is exposed as `content/<page name>`.
 - **static/** - Ardbeg simply copies this directory to the rendered directory, wholesale.
 Use relative references to these files in your templates.
-Ardbeg also automatically compiles any files in this folder with the extension `.sass` from SASS files into CSS.
+Ardbeg also automatically compiles any files in this folder with the extension `.scss` from SASS/SCSS files into CSS.
 - **data/** - Put CSV files with structured data in this directory, and Ardbeg will expose the data in your templates' context.
 For example, if you put `people.csv` in this directory (with a header row), it's data can be used in your template like this:
 ```
 {%for row in people.rows%}